veit/jupyter-tutorial/docs/productive/git/glossary.rst

         local version of a repository including all commits and branches

     ``remote``
-        shared repository, e.g. on GitLab, for exchanging changes in a team
+        shared repository, for example on GitLab, for exchanging changes in a team

     ``fork``
         Copy of a repository on GitLab that belongs to another user